TH3PL4Y3R1/brain_heart_psv_sdg/README.md

   - Upstream author’s original MATLAB functions and their `readme.md` (license and citation notes).
 These original functions operate on plain MATLAB arrays and do not depend on FieldTrip.
 - `candia-rivera(2023).pdf`
   - The MethodsX article that describes the model and its rationale.
+- (Optional) `data/`
+  - Place large raw EEG/ECG datasets here locally.
+This folder is intentionally **not tracked**; add `data/` to `.gitignore` to avoid committing sensitive or heavy files.
+See "Data folder & ignoring" section below.

 ## What the code does (high level)